MapRVA/maprva.org/_pages/projects/water-crisis.md

 ### The Richmonders Are Not Alright

 Our survey yielded many thoughtful comments, and some humorous ones.
-Here's a look at how Richmond is feeling during the water crisis. _Hover over a hexagon to view a quote from that area._
+Here's a look at how Richmond is feeling during the water crisis. _Click on a hexagon to view a quote from that area._

 <iframe
   width="10000"